-Christy Roberts is the manager of our Client Care Team and one of the resident photographers at Woodland Veterinary Hospital.
+Christy Roberts is part of our Client Care Team and the resident photographer at Woodland Veterinary Hospital.
 A California native whose heart belongs in Hawaii, she moved from Danville in 2003 to attend UC Davis, where she majored in English and taught horseback riding at the Equestrian Center.
 After graduating in 2007, she remained in the area while working at Cattlemens Steakhouse in Dixon, where she took great pleasure in decorating the mounted deer heads for Halloween and Christmas.
 In October 2011, looking to make a change and fulfill a childhood dream of working with animals, she answered a Craigslist ad for a position on the Client Care Team on a whim, and has been smiling at the front desk ever since (aside from a brief sabbatical for the later half of 2017, but we pretend that never happened)!

 Christy’s most frequent photography models are her furry family members: Kanji, a frisky silver Bengal, and his snuggly Birman companions, Kahuna and Kailani.
 She fell in love with the Birman breed after first seeing them on a magazine cover in her old veterinarian’s lobby, and can’t ever imagine her life without one now.
 As a result, Kanji, Kahuna, and Kailani also make frequent photo guest appearances on the exam room photos and hospital brochures!
 In the meantime, Christy spends her time causing mischief around the hospital (and helping with holiday events like the staff Christmas party, pumpkin carving, and Easter egg hunt), singing in her car, cultivating saltwater reef tanks, collecting ridiculous holiday earrings & socks, and watching every San Jose Sharks game she can with her husband, Thomas.